by Editorial Staff and Contributors

 This procedure is done in a hospital setting.
-The usual length of stay is at least two weeks.
+The usual length of stay is at least 2 weeks.
 Your may need to stay longer if you shows signs of rejecting the new heart or have other problems.

 At the Hospital